azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 2. How would you build this dashboard using the tool you recommended?

-3. How would you show display the trending sentiment data over time within the dashboard?
+3. How would you display the trending sentiment data over time within the dashboard?

 **Prepare**